 If you’re an educator or music industry professional who is interested in contributing an article to the Midnight Music blog, you can apply here.
 The author of today’s article is Joshua Manfroni – a general music teacher at Chestnut Mountain Creative School of Inquiry in Flowery Branch, GA.
+Joshua teaches all of the 750 K-5 students at his school.
 18 Ways To Use A Single iPad in the Music Classroom.
 18 Ways To Use A Single iPad In The Music Classroom Even if you have only one iPad (your own!)

 There are still lots of ways you can use it with your students, especially if you can plug it into a data projector and speakers.
-Here are 18 ideas: 1.
-Practice note names Use an app like Staff Wars, Flashnote Derby or Noteworks – which all work in a similar way – to drill students on notes of the staff.
-Connect your iPad to the data projector and fire up the app.
-2. With your iPad connected to the data projector, start up one of the levels in the Rhythm Cat app (or something similar).
-3. OWC Thunderbolt 2 Dock - Get 12 Ports of Incredible Connectivity.
+OWC Thunderbolt 2 Dock - Get 12 Ports of Incredible Connectivity.
 The Genealogy and History of Popular Music Genres.
 To begin our journey through the world of popular music, we must first answer the question: “What exactly defines popular music?”

 This prompted me to write this post, which will be given in two parts, because when one considers having their students use tech tools in the music classroom, many questions arise: What do I do if I have one device?
+What do I do if I have multiple devices?
+A set of devices?
 Seeing classic beats with the Groove Pizza.
 We created the Groove Pizza to make it easier to both see and hear rhythms.